kylesluder/objc-namespaces/README.md

     [<receiver> @namespace(<ns>) arg1:... arg2:...];

 A namespace of `nil` instructs the compiler not to encode a namespace in the selector for the message send.
-This is discouraged, but can be useful when code needs to call methods in a namespace it cannot see (for example, calling private API to work around a framework or operating system bug).
+This is discouraged, but can be useful when code needs to call methods in a namespace it cannot see (for example, calling private API to work around a framework or operating system bug).[^PRIVMSG]

 As noted above, the compiler should warn if multiple methods in different namespaces with the same keywords are seen defined on the class of the receiver.

 [^UNIQ]: It's possible to produce an binary that has multiple definitions of a method in the same namespace, but the loader will have chosen one winning method.
 This situation already exists independent of namespacing.

+[^PRIVMSG]: A better approach in this circumstance might be to forward-declare both the namespace and the method in question.
+This will permit the continued use of `-Wunknown-selector` warnings when using `@selector()` to catch typos in the namespace or keywords, or cases where ARC cannot determine the memory management behavior of the unknown selector.

 `@class()` Expressions